Landmines destroy limbs and lives on Bangladesh-Myanmar border

 Nurul Amin, 23, lost his leg while attempting to bring a cow across the border, a memory blurred by pain.

-“They carried me on their shoulders to the hospital,” he recalls, saying he was more worried that his monthly income had now fallen to around US$25-US$30.
+“They carried me on their shoulders to the hospital,” he recalls, saying he was more worried that his monthly income had now fallen to around US$25 to US$30.

 “That’s not enough for a family,” he said.
 “I have no other way to survive.”